burtr/reu-cfs/reu-cfs-2023/git-install.md

 ### <a name="GitMac">Git: MacOS</a>

-The MacOS terminal is basically unix.
-This is because MacOS was cobbled together from free and open source unix, with a next generation kernel, then layered with Apple proprietary code for things they do (or believed they do) better.

-__The pieces of MacOS__

-1. A Mach micro-kernel (developed at the University of Rochester and CMU)
-1. A FreeBSD operating system (a spin-off of Berkeley Systems Devision Unix from the University of California at Berkeley)
-1. A proprietary desktop built on Quartz and other application packagers
-1. IOKit, for the drivers and all, proprietary and based on Objective C.

-__Distros__

-In the Linux world, diversification is categorized as "distros" (distributions).
-A distro packages up the work of linux developers for distribution.
-Package managers allow you to install the packages you want, and keep up-to-date the packages you have.

-Apple also has its for of distribution, called the AppStore.

 The Homebrew system is a bridge between the Mac and the  distribution system of Linux Distros.
 It is modelled after distro system, but it runs native on Mac.
 Homebrew will give access to the entire Linux universe of free and